 Your child will be taught to appreciate work from a variety of artists.
 Art also provides an opportunity to learn about other cultures.
-During linked focus weeks, children are given opportunities to work with artists from the local community.
+During linked focus weeks, children are given opportunities to work with mixed media.

 Physical Education encourages children to be aware of their bodies and develop skills needed to perform a range of activities.
 Sporting activities at Courtland enables all our children, whatever their gender and ability, to acquire specific skills within an enjoyable and challenging atmosphere.
 These include; athletics, dance, gymnastics, invasion games, striking and fielding games and swimming.

 Physical activity is also provided through , structured playground games, P.E lessons, inter-school competitions and after school activities.

 Children in Year 3 swim at Northway School.

 Parents of these children are invited to make a voluntary contribution towards the cost of swimming at Northway.